DTennant/dual-rank-ncd/README.md

 ## Overview

-We provide code for our experiments on CUB-200 and Stanford Cars
+We provide code for our experiments on CUB-200 and Stanford Cars.

 ## Data preparation